Brighter-bits/AdventOfCode2025/README.md

 It's a couple (10 days) days later and I've come back to this.
 And oh, it's so much worse than I expected.
 Looking at the reddit, I've found a couple of solutions that I might combine.

 These are [a numpy solution](https://www.reddit.com/r/adventofcode/comments/1plzhps/2025_day_10_part_2_pivot_your_way_to_victory/) and [an interesting recursive solution](https://www.reddit.com/r/adventofcode/comments/1pk87hl/2025_day_10_part_2_bifurcate_your_way_to_victory/)

+Actually, after rereading the interesting recursive solution, I've found it's way easier than I realised, so I'm going to once again put off learning numpy properly (and learning gaussian elimination which I think I understand but probably don't).

+The recursive solution has definitely heavily decreased the time it takes to run the program.
+But my computer is still spending an incredibly long time on only the third line of my input.

+Okay, so my problem was that I wasn't including other possibilities into my solution.
+Meaning that, if you break the solution down into two parts: The recursive, and the extra bit.
+Just because you have the smallest extra bit, does not mean you will get a tractable recursive.

+I have really poorly explained that, but I'm behind so...

+I have suddenly realised why the algorithm is recursive.
+This is a mess, so I'm going to leave it overnight and just hope for the best.

+Leaving it overnight did not help.
+My current problem is that if I have something like {4, 4, 4} this gets halved to {2, 2, 2} which is all even.
+I feel like I'm just being an idiot, but I can't figure out what to do from here.

+It turns out, I have to allow just pressing 0 buttons?
+And I kept adding on old bits of code which no longer worked which I just assumed would work perfectly for some reason.

+Again, I'm very unhappy with my relatively slow, unreadable, spaghetti solution.

+But it's over.

+Placement (does this even matter anymore??): 22234

+# Day 11

+Part 1 seems to just be a graph + some recursion.

+Part 2 aswell?

+Oh my god, that was so easy!

+Placement: 27968 # I guess that's why more people have completed it.

+# Day 12

+I hate shapes.
+So much.

+Okay, I'm fairly sure this isn't possible because I'm pretty sure all packing problems are supposed to basically be impossible to solve programatically in a reasonable time.

+Just searched it up, I'm pretty sure most of them are...

+I tried 0, it did not work.
+I'm going to make a rough guess on how much space each block paired up would take then just start making some stupid assumptions.
+There are only 101 possibilities and I've already tried one.
+Nevermind, I miscounted there are 1000.

+Well, it's also not 100 nor 1000 I guess.

+I got the right answer on my first attempt at solving the puzzle with my terrible numbers.
+My only problem was initialising ```total = 1```.
+Which was, to put it simply, very stupid of me.

+I might go do another year now, or just relax and get on with other work.
+But, more importantly;

+Christmas is saved!
+And it's definitely not nearly New Year's.

+Placement: 18110